replicatedhq/troubleshoot.sh/docs/source/collect/certificates.md

 ## Included resources

-When this collector is executed, it will include the following file in a support bundle:
+When this collector is executed, it includes the following file in a support bundle:

 ### `/certificates/certificates.json`